-However, the most striking aspect of recent developments in the humanities is not their theoretical but their radical nature.
+However, the most striking aspect about recent developments in the humanities and especially American Studies, is not their theoretical but their radical nature.
 The dominant approaches of the past fifteen years, ranging from poststructuralism and deconstruction, new historicism and cultural materialism to the various versions of race, class, and gender studies, may be widely different in many of their arguments, premises, and procedures.
-What unites them is a new form of radicalism, which, in contrast to older forms of political radicalism, I would like to call cultural radicalism, because the central source of political domination is no longer attributed to the level of political institutions and economic structures but to culture.15 The origin of this paradigm shift in the definition of power lies in the student movement of the late 1960s.
-In response to the puzzling and irritating fact that the "oppressed" did not form coalitions with the students, and following the lead, above all, of Herbert Marcuse, a critique of the capitalist system based on instances of political repression was replaced by the idea of "structural" or "systemic" power,16 that is, by a redefinition of power as exerted not by agents or institutions of the state but by the system's cunning ways of constituting "subjects" or ascribing "identities" through cultural forms.
-Thus, recent critical theories in the humanities, different as they may be in many respects, nevertheless have one basic premise in common (and are amazingly predictable in this one respect): they all take as their point of departure the assumption that there is an all-pervasive, underlying systemic element that constitutes the system's power in an invisible yet highly effective way.
-The names given to this systemic effect change; they have included "the prison-house of language," "ideology redefined as semiotic system," "the reality effect," "the ideological state apparatus," "the cinematic apparatus," "the symbolic order," "discursive regime," "logocentrism," "patriarchy," "whiteness," and "Western thought."17 But the basic claim is always the same: the invisible power effect of the systemic structure derives from the fact that it determines meaning, and the perception of the world before the individual is even aware of it, by constituting the linguistic and cultural patterns through which we make sense of the world.
+What unites them is a new form of radicalism which, in contrast to older forms of political radicalism.
+I would like to call cultural radicalism, because the central source of political domination is no longer attributed to the level of political institutions and economic structures but to culture.9 The origin of this paradigm shift in the definition of power lies in the student movement of the late 1960s.
+In response to the puzzling and irritating fact that the "oppressed" did not form political coalitions with the students and following the lead, above all, of Herbert Marcuse, a critique of the capitalist system based on instances of political repression was replaced by the idea of "structural" or "systemic" power,10 that is, by a redefinition of power as exerted not by agents or institutions of the state but by the system's cunning ways of constituting "subjects" or ascribing "identities" through cultural forms.
+Political radicalism tied its analysis to a particular political movement or party within the spectrum of political possibilities, and, more specifically, to the eventual ability of the oppressed to gain a certain measure of awareness and political consciousness through the experience of their oppression or disenfranchisement.
+In contrast, recent critical theories, different as they may be in many respects, nevertheless have one basic premise in common (and are amazingly predictable in this one respect): they all take as their point of departure the assumption that there is an all-pervasive, underlying systemic element that constitutes the system's power in an "invisible," yet highly effective way.
+The names given to this systemic effect change; they have included the "prisonhouse of language," "ideology redefined as semiotic system," "the reality effect," "the ideological state apparatus," "the cinematic apparatus," "the symbolic order," "discursive regime," "logocentrism," "patriarchy," "whiteness," or "Western thought."11 But the basic claim is always the same: the "invisible" power effect of the systemic structure derives from the fact that it determines meaning and the perception of the world before the individual is even aware of it, by constituting the linguistic and cultural patterns through which we make sense of the world.